-At 31st March 2022, the Council had a total capital financing requirement (Council debt) of £116.241m.
-This is a net decrease in the year of £0.342m.
-This reflects prudential borrowing undertaken in the year on the HRA, offset by the provision for debt repayment.
-The Council's debt is funded from the Public Works Loan Board (P.W.L.B.), with no new loans raised and £3.7m principal repayment made to the PWLB, during the year.
+At 31st March 2023, the Council had a total capital financing requirement (Council debt) of £117.204m.
+This is a net increase in the year of £0.967m.
+This reflects prudential borrowing undertaken in the year, offset by the provision for debt repayment.
+The Council's debt is funded from the Public Works Loan Board (P.W.L.B.), with no new loans raised and £4m principal repayment made to the PWLB, during the year.
 The Council has a general policy of not utilising leased assets to fund capital purchases.
 During the year the Council continued to operate within the limits agreed in its Treasury Management Strategy.